waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Catching: Use Poké Ball.
 - Goal: Trade for ONIX in Violet City.
 - **Type Weakness (Wild Battles):** Even low-level wild Pokémon can be dangerous if they have a 4x type advantage (e.g., Water vs Rock/Ground).
 Switch or run immediately.
 - **Capture Safety:** When weakening Pokémon for capture, use the weakest available moves or status moves.
-Avoid high-damage moves that could KO on a critical hit.
+Avoid high-damage moves that could KO on a mistake.
 - Wade (BUG CATCHER): Route 31 (17, 13).
 Roster: Caterpie (Lv2), Caterpie (Lv2), Weedle (Lv3).

 ## Area Mechanics: Sprout Tower
 - Ghosts: Immune to Normal-type moves.
 (Verified by Lass in Violet City).
 - Strategy: Use Calcifer's Ember (Fire) to defeat ghosts.

-## NPC Archive Update
-- Violet City: LASS at (27, 28).
-Mentioned Sprout Tower ghosts and Normal move immunity.